A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 Like all single malts, this offering was made using 100% malted barley.
-But, unlike many other single malts, Uprising includes dark malts that are often used to brew stout beers.
+But unlike many other single malts, Uprising includes dark malts that are often used to brew stout beers.
 This and aging in charred, American oak barrels as well as toasted French oak, give this whiskey a unique, complex flavor profile.

 Tasting Notes:

 On the nose, you’ll find hints of dark, roasted malts, coffee, and caramel.
-The first sip yields flavors of sweet vanilla, espresso, dark chocolate, and butterscotch.
+The first sip drops in with flavors of sweet vanilla, espresso, dark chocolate, and butterscotch.
 The finish is long, warming, and ends with a final kick of bitter chocolate.

 South Carolina (New Southern Revival Bourbon)